DavideCaldirola/CTF-Writeups/SnakeCTF 2025 Quals/misc/Closed Web Net 2.md

 <img width="1178" height="57" alt="Image" src="https://github.com/user-attachments/assets/c5c26952-8256-4d31-9725-e333a103a98d" />

-Following the challenge instructions, we need to use TLS on both ports due to infra requirements:
+As per the challenge instructions, TLS must be used on both ports to meet infrastructure requirements:

 ```
 ncat --ssl own-f3dee35882b2010a5437ebb95a645f09.closed-web-net-2.challs.snakectf.org 20000